-In order to access the INFO mode, press keys A (Figure 10.1) the index J00 and the value of the parameter appear on the display (Figure 10.2).
+In order to access the INFO mode, press keys A and C (Figure 10.1) at the same time until the letter di appears on the display that alternates with a code (Figure 10.1).

 To scroll the values press B (reduce) and A (increase). keys (Figure 10.1).
 In order to exit the INFO mode, hold keys A and C (Figure 10.1) pressed at the same time.
 The following table gives details of each parameter and the possible value that can be show.